-Atopic Dermatitis: A total of 344 adolescents aged 12 to 17 years with moderate to severe atopic dermatitis were randomized across the three Phase 3 studies to receive either 15 mg (N = 114) or 30 mg (N = 114) RINVOQ or matching placebo (N = 116) in monotherapy or combination with topical corticosteroids.
+Atopic Dermatitis: A total of 542 adolescents aged 12 to 17 years with moderate to severe atopic dermatitis were randomized across the three global Phase 3 studies, of which 344 were evaluated for the primary analysis.
+Adolescents in the primary analysis were randomized to either 15 mg (N = 114) or 30 mg (N = 114) RINVOQ or matching placebo (N = 116) in monotherapy or combination with topical corticosteroids.
 Efficacy was consistent between the adolescents and adults (see 14.1 Clinical Trials by Indication).
 The adverse event profile in adolescents was generally similar to the adults.